airalab/robonomics-wiki/docs/en/how-to-launch-the-robonomics-collator.md

 ---
-title: Collators tips and tricks
+title: How to launch the Robonomics collator
-contributors: [dergudzon]
+contributors: [dergudzon, Leemo94]
 translated: false
 ---